 20.5.1.
 Please refer to the caveat expressed on manuscript p.
-8 line 29: "The analysis is not an investigation of the physics of climate, but of the behavior of GCMs."
+6 par.
+5: "To be kept in view throughout what follows is that the physics of climate is neither surveyed nor addressed;

+nor is the terrestrial climate itself in any way modeled.
+Rather, the focus is strictly on the behavior and reliability of climate models alone."
 That is, the analysis is excused from treating the physics of climate, not from physics itself.

 20.5.2.
-The reviewer probably refers to [Ramanathan, V and Coakley, JA, 1978], which does not estimate the onset of CO2-induced warming.
+The reviewer probably refers to [22], which does not estimate the onset of CO2-induced warming.
 Determining this onset is the focus of manuscript section 2.1.

-However, [Ramanathan, V and Coakley, JA, 1978] do state (p.
-468) that, "At small wave numbers $v = 1/\lambda \le 2500$ cm-1 ($\lambda \ge 4$ μm) the extinction of radiation due to scattering in the earth's atmosphere is small in comparison with the extinction due to absorption, and as a result the scattering of long-wave radiation is often neglected altogether."
+However, [22] do state (p.
+468) that, "At small wave numbers $v = 1/\lambda \le 2500 \text{ cm}^{-1}$ ($\lambda \ge 4 \mu m$) the extinction of radiation due to scattering in the earth's atmosphere is small in comparison with the extinction due to absorption, and as a result the scattering of long-wave radiation is often neglected altogether."
 This validates the 15 μ absorbance mean free path calculation in manuscript section 2.1.1.

-[Ramanathan, V and Coakley, JA, 1978] likewise specify the cosine relation "between the ray path and the vertical," as was also used in the manuscript calculation.
+[22] likewise specify the cosine relation "between the ray path and the vertical," as was also used in the manuscript calculation.

-Additionally, the [CO2]{atm} necessary for the onset of significant forcing was not evaluated in [Schneider, SH, 1975]; the paper referenced by Ramanathan and Coakley as summarizing the effect of increasing CO2 on the global surface temperature.
+Additionally, the $[CO_2]{atm}$ necessary for the onset of significant forcing was not evaluated in [23]; the paper referenced by Ramanathan and Coakley as summarizing the effect of increasing CO_2 on the global surface temperature.

 20.5.3.
-The mean free path with respect to absorption by CO2 is not sensitive to absorption by water.
+The mean free path with respect to absorption by CO_2 is not sensitive to absorption by water.
 The fact that the transmitted intensity of surface LW radiation is reduced by simultaneous absorption by water vapor affects the mean free path of a 15 μ photon through the atmosphere.
-It does not affect the intrinsic I/e 15 μ mean free path transmittance of [CO2]{atm} itself, which is dependent on [CO2]{atm} alone.
+It does not affect the intrinsic 1/e 15 μ mean free path transmittance of [CO2]{atm} itself, which is dependent on [CO2]{atm} alone.

-20.6. p16. l47.
+20.6 p15.
+Par.
+1, l2.
 There is no 'asymptote' at 1ppm CO2.

-- 20.6.
+20.6.
 On the positive abscissa y = log[f(x)] gets arbitrarily close to, but never reaches, f(x)=1.
-This well-known limit is commonly called a vertical asymptote, as an internet search of "logarithmic vertical asymptote" will reveal for the reviewer. - 20.7. p17. l17-40.
-All of the calculation here is just wrong.
+This well-known limit is commonly called a vertical asymptote, as an internet search of "logarithmic vertical asymptote" will reveal for the reviewer.

+20.7. p15.
+Par.
+2. All of the calculation here is just wrong.
 First, the attempt is being made to calculate the no-feedback contributions to the 33K GHE.
 The results of Hansen et al (1988) are applicable here and show that about 7K of the 33K is directly attributable to the single factor removal of CO2.
 Allowing for overlaps (as discussed in Schmidt et al (2010)), you would get a slightly larger value of ~10K.
-Note that percentage attribution of the temperature change is not the same as for the LW absorption (because of the non-linear dependence of LW on T^4). - 20.7.1.
-The manuscript analysis incorporates the calculations of [Manabe, S and Strickler, RF, 1964], which gave the 'more correct' 10 K estimate.
-Item 20.4.2 observed that when the methodology used the contemporaneous global fractional cloud cover value available to those authors, it produced a very similar CO2-alone contribution of 12 K, [Frank, P, 2008].
+Note that percentage attribution of the temperature change is not the same as for the LW absorption (because of the non-linear dependence of LW on T^4).

+20.7.1.
+The manuscript analysis incorporates the calculations of [18], which gave the 'more correct' 10 K estimate.
+Item 20.4.2 observed that when the methodology used the contemporaneous global fractional cloud cover value available to those authors, it produced a very similar CO2-alone contribution of 12 K, [19].